Is your pan warping on induction? Here's how to prevent it

 • Never heat your pan empty on full power.

-• Clear "suitable for induction" indication.
+• Clear “suitable for induction” label.

-Why Cook & Pan Is a Smart Choice
+Why Cook & Pan is a smart choice

-In Short
+In short

-💡 Please note: We love to cook with boldness, but safety always comes first.
+💡 Note: we love to cook with courage, but safety always comes first.
 You can read more about this on our disclaimer page.

-Reading next
+Read next

 Duurzame pannen: waar moet je op letten?